-In 2011, the DNRC established the Horse Creek Controlled Groundwater Area, a 12-square mile area southwest of Absarokee.
-According to the agency, data showed that springs in the Horse Creek drainage could dry up and the average annual flows in Horse Creek could be reduced by 25 percent during dry years if a platted subdivision is completed as intended.
-In that area, an exempt well of 35 gpm may be used if the volume does not exceed 1 acre foot per year.
-54
+In 2011, the DNRC established the Horse Creek Controlled Ground Water Area, a 12-square-mile area southwest of Absarokee.
+According to the agency, data showed that springs in the Horse Creek drainage could dry up and the average annual flows in Horse Creek could be reduced by 25% during dry years if a platted subdivision is completed as intended.
+In that area,

-50 In a November 2010 agreement to dismiss a lawsuit brought by the Clark Fork Coalition and others, the DNRC agreed to initiate rulemaking to define the term "combined appropriation" in a way that would be broader than the current definition of only wells physically connected.
+50 In a December 2011 agreement to dismiss a lawsuit brought by the Clark Fork Coalition and others, the DNRC agreed to initiate rulemaking to define the term "combined appropriation" in a way that would be broader than the current definition of only wells physically connected.
 House Bill No. 602 prevented the DNRC from rulemaking until after Oct.
-1, 2012.
+1, 2012..

-$[\]frac{\text{http://leg.mt.gov/content/committees/interim/2011-2012/Water-Policy/minutes/September-13-2011/Exhibit10.p}{\text{d} f}$
+$[\]frac{\text{http://leg.mt.gov/content/committees/interim/2011-2012/Water-Policy/minutes/September-13-2011/Exhibit10.pdf}{\text{df}}$ an exempt well of 35 gpm may be used if the volume does not exceed 1 acre-foot per year.
+54